kamaraj8/GettingAndCleaningDataFinalProject/README.md

  Good luck!

 Steps to reproduce the project:

 1. Open R studio and set the working directory sith setwd()
 2. Load and run the R code run_analysis.R
+   The download and unzip activity takes longer time
 3. The resulting tiday data set is in "TidyDataSet.txt" file